horeaporutiu/VSCodeTutorial/README.md

 module.exports = MyContract;
 ```

-It's not much, but it will the
+It's not much, but the
 `await ctx.stub.putState('GREETING', Buffer.from
 (JSON.stringify(greeting)));` line will update the ledger
 with the key-value pair of